-- 56. Under the departmental quality management system (QMS), regular oversight of the key safeguards processes and their output is provided through internal quality audits, assessments and improvement activities.
-These are intended to ensure impartiality, effectiveness and efficiency of safeguards implementation. - 57.
-Internal evaluation of the effectiveness of safeguards implementation was performed through peer reviews of annual implementation plans (AIPs) and State evaluation reports.
-In 2022, all AIPs approved at the beginning of the year were reviewed.
-Moreover, the effectiveness of safeguards implementation was evaluated for 34 AIPs implemented in 2021.
+62. Under the departmental quality management system (QMS), regular oversight of the key safeguards processes and their output is provided through internal quality audits, assessments and improvement activities.
+These are intended to ensure impartiality, effectiveness and efficiency of safeguards implementation.

+63. Internal evaluation of the effectiveness of safeguards implementation was performed through peer reviews of annual implementation plans (AIPs) and State evaluation reports.
+In 2023, all AIPs approved at the beginning of the year were reviewed.
+Moreover, the effectiveness of safeguards implementation was evaluated for 37 (34) AIPs implemented in 2023.
 In addition, the State evaluation of three States was peer reviewed by ad hoc departmental teams.
-This additional layer of internal evaluation further strengthens the effectiveness of safeguards implementation and increases the level of consistency and standardization across the Department. - 58.
-The Agency continued to promote the use of the protocol reporter software, which supports the preparation and submission of AP declarations.
-By the end of 2022, the Agency had provided an upgraded version of the software to 112 (105) States5.
-The number of States that use the protocol reporter software to submit their AP declarations has been steadily increasing over the past years.
-During 2022, 80 (73)
+This additional layer of internal evaluation further strengthens the effectiveness of safeguards implementation and increases the level of consistency and standardization across the Department of Safeguards.

-27 The States with SQPs in force based on the revised standard text are: Afghanistan, Andorra, Angola, Antigua and Barbuda, the Bahamas, Bahrain, Belize, Benin, Brunei Darussalam, Burkina Faso, Burundi, Cabo Verde, Cambodia, Cameroon, the Central African Republic, Chad, Comoros, Congo, Costa Rica, Djibouti, the Dominican Republic, Ecuador, El Salvador, Eritrea, Eswatini, Ethiopia, Gabon, The Gambia, Guatemala, Guinea-Bissau, Haiti, the Holy See, Honduras, Iceland, Kenya, Kuwait, the Lao People's Democratic Republic, Lebanon, Lesotho, Liberia, Madagascar, Malawi, Maldives, Mali, Mauritania, Mauritius, the Federated States of Micronesia, Monaco, Montenegro, Mozambique, Namibia, New Zealand, Nicaragua, North Macedonia, Palau, Panama, Papua New Guinea, Paraguay, Qatar, the Republic of Moldova, Rwanda, Saint Kitts and Nevis, Saint Lucia, San Marino, Senegal, Seychelles, Singapore, the State of Palestine1, the Sudan, Suriname, Togo, Tonga, Uganda, the United Republic of Tanzania, Tuvalu, Vanuatu and Zimbabwe.
+28 The States with SQPs in force based on the revised standard text are: Afghanistan, Andorra, Angola, Antigua and Barbuda, the Bahamas, Bahrain, Belize, Benin, Brunei Darussalam, Burkina Faso, Burundi, Cabo Verde, Cambodia, Cameroon, the Central African Republic, Chad, Comoros, Congo, Costa Rica, Djibouti, the Dominican Republic, Ecuador, El Salvador, Eritrea, Eswatini, Ethiopia, Gabon, The Gambia, Guatemala, Guinea-Bissau, Haiti, the Holy See, Honduras, Iceland, Kenya, Kuwait, the Lao People's Democratic Republic, Lebanon, Lesotho, Liberia, Madagascar, Malawi, Maldives, Mali, Mauritania, Mauritius, the Federated States of Micronesia, Monaco, Montenegro, Mozambique, Namibia, Nauru, New Zealand, Nicaragua, North Macedonia, Palau, Panama, Papua New Guinea, Paraguay, Qatar, the Republic of Moldova, Rwanda, Saint Kitts and Nevis, Saint Lucia, San Marino, Sao Tome and Principe, Senegal, Seychelles, Singapore, the State of Palestine22, the Sudan, Suriname, Togo, Tonga, Uganda, the United Republic of Tanzania, Tuvalu, Vanuatu and Zimbabwe.
 In addition, the SQP to the safeguards agreement reproduced in INFCIRC/718 between France, EURATOM and the Agency pursuant to Additional Protocol I to the Treaty of Tlatelolco and the SQP to the safeguards agreement reproduced in INFCIRC/366 between the United States of America and the Agency pursuant to Additional Protocol I to the Treaty of Tlatelolco were amended.
+New Zealand's amended SQP reproduced in INFCIRC/185/Mod.1 does not apply to the Cook Islands and Niue.